Dollingstown F.C.: Early years

 Dollingstown was founded in 1979 by a group of locals who met up every couple of days to play football.
 The club's first home ground was at the Railway Tavern in Moira.
 The club gained their first sponsor, EPH Car Sales, who sponsored their first kit.
 With the club's founding, the club applied to join the Mid-Ulster Football League and were accepted into Division 5.
 During the club's early years, Dollingstown played in Division 5 for four seasons.
 The club was then promoted into Division 4 and then Division 3.
 During this period, the club's home grounds were in Monbrief, Craigavon.
 Dollingstown later relocated their home grounds onto the Gorden Playing Fields in Lurgan, slowly working their way back to their roots in the Dollingstown area.
 Dollingstown won their first trophy, the John Magee Cup, in the 1992–93 season under the management of Colin McCullough.

-Further promotion
+Further promotions

-As a result of Dollingstown growing and playing in Division 3, the club decided they needed to bring in a vision and a fresh approach in order to allow the club to push on and make it into Intermediate football, which was the club's aim.
-The club committee asked Hubert Watson to come on board as Dollingstown's manager in the 1998–99 season.
+For the 1998–99 season, the club committee asked Hubert Watson to come on board as Dollingstown's managers.
 In the 1999–00 season, Watson's second full season, Dollingstown won Division 3 and gained promotion into Division 2.
 The club remained in Division 2 for several seasons before gaining promotion into Division 1.

+In the 2013–14 season, the club secured promotion to the NIFL Championship after winning a play-off against Brantwood.
+After losing the first leg 2–1 at Skegoneill Avenue, Dollingstown won the second leg 5–2 at Planters Park to ensure a 6–4 victory on aggregate.
+As a result, they were promoted to NIFL Championship 2 in place of Killymoon Rangers, who had finished bottom of Championship 2.
+In 2016 the club was relegated from the Northern Ireland Football League but as of 2017–18 season was promoted back into the league after winning Intermediate A at a canter.